gemstation/gemforge-docs/configuration/diamond.md

   diamond: {
     // Whether to include public methods when generating the IDiamondProxy interface.
 Default is to only include external methods.
     publicMethods: false,
-    // The diamond initialization contract - to be called when first deploying the diamond.
+    // OPTIONAL - The diamond initialization contract - to be called when first deploying the diamond.
+    init: {
+      // The diamond initialization contract name
-    init: 'InitDiamond',
+      contract: 'InitDiamond',
+      // The diamond initialization function name
+      function: 'init',
+    },
     // Names of core facet contracts - these will not be modified/removed once deployed and are also reserved names.
     // This default list is taken from the diamond-2-hardhat library.
-    // NOTE: we recommend not removing any of these existing names unless you know what you are doing.
+    // NOTE: WE RECOMMEND NOT CHANGING ANY OF THESE EXISTING NAMES UNLESS YOU KNOW WHAT YOU ARE DOING.
     coreFacets: [
       'OwnershipFacet',
       'DiamondCutFacet',